 A. Honestly?
 Because it scares me.
 And I see so many other comedians behaving like absolute plums on it.
 I do have a Facebook page, which used to be a fan page but I have recently started running myself.
 That’s about the extent of my social media.

-A. In no particular order here are some of them: crazy golf, postwar Chicago blues music, single malt whisky, Texas Hold ‘em poker, golden age hip hop, real ale, body surfing, Thai food, pub quizzes, film noir, music of Muscle Shoals, the novels George V. Higgins, spaghetti westerns, kung fu films and finally perfecting the Dutch rudder.
+A. In no particular order here are some of them: crazy golf, postwar Chicago blues music, single malt whisky, pinball, Texas Hold ‘em poker, golden age hip hop, craft beer, body surfing, Thai food, pub quizzes, chess, film noir, music recorded at FAME Studios Muscle Shoals, the novels of George V. Higgins, Japan, spaghetti westerns, kung fu films and Viz magazine.

 A. There are lots of brilliant comedians that I admire.
 Too many for me to list.
-I think Eleanor Tiernan is on very fine form at the moment.
+Aaron Chen properly cracks me up.
+A very funny boy.

 A. No. Some rascal keeps altering my wikipedia page with his own “facts”.
 And then lazy journalists print these facts and this little tinker then links back to the newspaper articles to substantiate them.